 For residents who receive welfare benefits who are subject to serious hardship, the Crisis Assistance scheme can help with the purchase of food and fuel and a Community Care Grant can help with the purchase of furniture and white goods.

-The Green Homes Grant is a scheme for homeowners and landlords in England to support the installation of energy efficient and low-carbon heating improvements to their homes.
-This could help save up to £600 a year on energy bills and make homes warmer and more comfortable for the people living in them.
+The Green Homes Grant was a scheme run for homeowners and landlords in England to support the installation of energy efficient and low-carbon heating improvements to their homes.

 You may be able to get the discount on your gas bill instead if your supplier provides you with both gas and electricity.
 Contact your supplier to find out.